sinnie/learn_web_dev/node.md

 * server.listen()
 ```
 ## Modules
 Node.js puts little functionality in the global scope because it is organized into __modules__.
-Modules are a collection of functions that can be imported into a file using the `require()` function, which allows one to load built-in modules, dowloaded libraries, or files that are a part of ones program.
+Modules are a collection of functions that can be imported into a file using the `require()` function, which allows one to load built-in modules, dowloaded libraries, or files that are a part of one's program.

 When `require()` is called, Node has to resolve the given string to an actual file to load.
 Therefore, local modules must begin with a relative or absolute path.
 In contrast, built-in modules or libraries installed in a `node_modules` library can be referre to by module name.
 For example, `const fs = require('fs')`, will give you Node's file sstem module.
 Whereas `const johnnyFive = require(./path/to/module/'my-module')` will include a local module.
 In either case, it is safe to omit the file extension.